teamosis/quixlab-website/content/themes/_index.md

 ---
-title: "All Themes"
+title: "All Premium Themes"
-description: "All Quixlab Themes"
+description: "All Premium Themes"
 ---